banderson19/my-app/notes.md

 * profile page and client list
 * change data base to clients and units in one home

+7/21/22
+* work on styling and getting the profile page with pretty UI
+* look up templates to do so.
+* add more data types to table schemas for clarity

+7/20/22
+* focused on getting the grid set up as the client list and the routing.
+* need to set up a pretty profile page layout
+* Change client modal to hold customer address as well

 7/17/22
 * hard code ui with dummy data
 * navbar button components